What did the 2008–10 tax stimulus acts do?

 Other Individual Tax Provisions

-Other major provisions in the American Recovery and Reinvestment Act replaced the HOPE education credit with the more generous and more refundable American opportunity credit (at a 10-year cost of $14.8 billion), increased the refundability of the child credit ($13.9 billion), boosted the earned income tax credit (EITC—$4.7 billion), and temporarily suspended taxation of the first $2,400 of unemployment benefits ($4.7 billion).
-All gave taxpayers more money to spend and thus help boost the economy.
+The ARRA replaced the HOPE education credit with the more generous and more refundable American opportunity credit (at a 10-year cost of $14.8 billion), increased the refundability of the child credit ($13.9 billion), boosted the earned income tax credit ($4.7 billion), and temporarily suspended taxation of the first $2,400 of unemployment benefits ($4.7 billion).
 Two other provisions—the automobile sales tax credit ($1.7 billion) and the homeownership tax credit ($6.6 billion)—subsidized the purchase of cars along with homes for first-time buyers, thus targeting benefits for two industries hit hard by the Great Recession (Urban-Brookings Tax Policy Center 2009).

 Business Tax Provisions

-A broad range of provisions included incentives for the production of “clean” energy ($20 billion), funding to finance infrastructure development ($19.6 billion), tax benefits for business investment ($8 billion), and other economic recovery tools ($6.5 billion).
+Business tax provisions included incentives for the production of “clean” energy ($20 billion), infrastructure development ($19.6 billion), and tax benefits for general business investments ($8 billion).
 The largest single provision extended tax incentives to produce electricity from renewable fuels for three years at an estimated cost of $13 billion.
-Among a variety of infrastructure development tools, school construction bonds ($10 billion), Build America bonds ($4.3 billion), and help for financial institutions ($3.2 billion) provided the most assistance.
+Among the infrastructure development tools were school construction bonds ($10 billion), Build America bonds ($4.3 billion), and related support for financial institutions ($3.2 billion).
 Special allowances for business investment in 2009 ($6 billion) and provisions related to net operating losses ($3.2 billion) gave additional assistance to firms.

 Tax Relief Unemployment Insurance Reauthorization and Job Creation Act of 2010

-Faced with the scheduled sunset of all provisions of the 2001 and 2003 Bush tax cuts and the 2009 stimulus act (as well as several other tax laws), and unable to agree on permanent changes, Congress temporarily extended many provisions in the Tax Relief Unemployment Insurance Reauthorization and Job Creation Act of 2010.
+Faced with the scheduled sunset of all provisions of the 2001 and 2003 Bush tax cuts and the 2009 stimulus act (as well as several other tax laws) – and unable to agree on permanent changes – Congress temporarily extended many provisions via the Tax Relief Unemployment Insurance Reauthorization and Job Creation Act of 2010.
 The law had diverse effects on the tax code:

-- It extended selected provisions of the 2009 act for two years through 2012, including
+- It extended selected provisions of the 2009 act through 2012, including

 - the higher EITC phaseout threshold for married couples filing jointly ($5,000 above the threshold for single filers, indexed for inflation);